Weizhi-Du/weizhi-du.github.io/_pages/honors.md

 ### Howard Nemerov Scholarship
 *Issued by Washington University in St. Louis · 2023-2027*

-4-year scholarship awarded to 10 most outstanding writers from all WashU applicants who submitted a portfolio of creative work
+4-year scholarship awarded to 10 most outstanding writers from all WashU applicants who submitted a portfolio of creative work; I was the only international student receiving this scholarship
 <br/><br/>

 ### Safar Shakeyev Certificate for Outstanding Leadership